Describe a place in a village that you visited.: IELTS Speaking Cue Card

 Follow up questions

-What activities do villagers engage in during their free time?
+What activities do people in the village engage in during their free time?

 How does the village culture differ from urban areas?

-What role does nature play in the village lifestyle?
+What impact does the natural environment have on the village lifestyle?

 Band 6-7